-For the fiscal year ended December 31, 2024

-☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from to Commission File Number: 001-34767

-CLARUS CORPORATION

-(Exact name of registrant as specified in its charter)

-Delaware (State or other jurisdiction of incorporation or organization)

-58-1972600 (I.R.S.
-Employer Identification Number)

-2084 East 3900 South Salt Lake City, Utah (Address of principal executive offices)

-84124 (Zip code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Common Stock, par value \$.0001 per share Trading Symbol CLAR

-Name of each exchange on which registered NASDAQ Global Select Market

-Securities registered pursuant to Section 12(g) of the Act: None

-(Title of class)

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES 🗆 NO

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Exchange Act.
-YES 🗆 NO 🗷

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES \boxtimes NO \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-YES ■ NO □
+☐ TRAN

+For the fiscal year ended De cember 31, 2024 ☐ TRANSITION REPOR RT PURSUANT TO SECTI EXCHANGE ACT / IE SECURITIES For the tr ansition period from to Commission File Number er: 001-34767 CL ARUS CORP ORATION t name of registrant as spe Delaware (State or other jurisdiction of incorporation or organization) 58-1972600 (I.R.S.
+Employer Identification Number) 2084 East 3900 South Salt Lake City, Utah (Address of principal executive offices) 84124 (Zip code) (Reg (801) 278-555 gistrant's telephone number, Securiti ies registered pursuant to S ection 12(b) of the Act: Title of each class Common Stock, par value \$.0001 per share Trading Sym CLAR bol Name of each exchange on which registered NASDAQ Global Select Market Securiti ies registered pursuant to S None ection 12(g) of the Act: (Title of class s) Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Y ES □ NO  Indicate by check mark if the registrant is not required to file reports pursuant to Section on 13 or Section 15(d) of the Excl nange Act.
+YES 🗖 NO  Indicate by check mark whether the registrant: (1) has filed all reports required to be Registrant was required to file such reports), and (2) has been subject to such filing rec f 1934 during the preceding 12 months (or for such shorter period that Indicate by check mark whether the registrant has submitted electronically every Intera (or for such shorter period that the registrant was required to submit such files).
+YES \blacksquare mitted pursuant to Rule 405 of f Regulation S-T (§232.405 of this chapter) during the preceding 12 mor Indicate by check mark whether the registrant is a large accelerated filer, an accelerate ted filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelera-

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelera filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company Accelerated filer
+Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company Emerging growth company

 If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.7262(b)) by the registered public accounting firm that prepared or issued its audit report.